youfoundron/assorted-fullstack/README.md

 # Assorted Fullstack
-Fullstack things that don't hurt to use.
+Fullstack things that don't hurt to use

 ## Back End